1j01/jspaint/README.md

   or a measly 50 in Windows 7)
 * Undo history is *nonlinear*, which means if you undo and do something other than redo, the redos aren't discarded.
 Instead, a new branch is created in the *history tree*.
 Jump to any point in history with **Edit > History** or <kbd>Ctrl+Shift+Y</kbd>
 * Automatically keeps a backup of your image.
 Only one backup per image tho, which doesn't give you a lot of safety.
 Remember to save with **File > Save** or <kbd>Ctrl+S</kbd>!
 Manage backups with **File > Manage Storage**.
+* You can paste URLs directly, and JS Paint will load them.
 * Edit transparent images!
 To create a transparent image, go to **Image > Attributes...** and select Transparent, then OK, and then **Image > Clear Image** or use the Eraser tool.